A guide to helping higher education standardize grant management processes for compliance and maximum drawdown.

 Grants are about as familiar in education as textbooks.
 They allow educators to test new pedagogical methods, fund academic studies, and support operational costs that make college affordable to students.
 But challenges along the grant lifecycle are making awards harder to secure and manage.

-Specifically, educational institutions note that the most common challenges when it comes to grant management are listed below.
+Educational institutions note the most common challenges when it comes to grant management, see the list below.

 Understanding what these challenges entail as well as potential solutions to these setbacks is the first step to standardizing your state’s grant management.